 Tattoos aren’t just for rebels anymore.
 (Rebel, rebels even)

-Recent studies show one in five U.S. adults have at least one tattoo and as many as one in three millennials are inked (source, Pew Research).
-With this new generation being considered its own baby boom, this can mean big business for the tattoo industry.
+Studies show one in five U.S. adults have at least one tattoo and as many as one in three millennials are inked.
+With this new generation being considered its own baby boom, this means big business for the tattoo industry.
 People spend $1.65 billion on tattoos each year in the U.S. alone (Source: Statistics Brain).

 With all this excitement, tattoo shops and artists are being hit with a wave of new clients.
 Booking requests are flooding in by phone, email, text and carrier pigeon.
 Productivity is bound to slip.

 Talented artists are getting booked solid for months, limiting their time in the day, and putting a strain on creativity and customer service.

 For anyone who works at a tattoo parlor, making the most of your day is about avoiding the administrative chaos and finding more time for art.
 Not to mention going to concerts, hanging out with friends or just chilling out.